…AND WE’VE GOT A FILM FESTIVAL!!!

 WELCOME WELKOM VELKOMMEN WILLKOMMEN ECOUTER TO CRYSTAL PALACE

-The main jewel of the area is the Upper Norwood joint library which sits in Westow Hill on one side of the main ‘Triangle’ area – so called because of – doh! – its triangular shape.
+The main jewel of the area is the Upper Norwood library now known as the Upper Norwood library hub which sits in Westow Hill on one side of the main ‘Triangle’ area – so called because of – doh! – its triangular shape.
 Because of financial cutbacks most of the permanent library staff have now gone including, sadly, one of the best children’s librarians in Greater London.
 But there’s still all sorts of events going on there.
-(Library building is open for coffee and meetings etc but there is no book lending or Internet access while refurbishment, due to finish in June, is completed.)

 Geography: The Crystal Palace area sits in, or on, the edge of five London boroughs – Bromley, Croydon, Lambeth, Southwark and Lewisham.
 The main shopping area is the aforementioned Triangle bordered by Westow Hill, Church Road (part) and Westow Street.
 (Crystal Palace is the only area covered by five boroughs.
 Some areas of London are covered by three boroughs, none by four boroughs.)